pajamaclaws21/WBIB-Google/README.md

 # WBIB-Google
-Google Search formatter for WBIB.
+A Google Search formatter for WBIB, because searching anything in Google breaks it, sigh.